Table of Contents

 What was our biggest challenge this month?
 Every team is going to have some challenges that frustrate their progress toward their goals.
-Left unspoken, these challenges will continue to hamper productivity while also negatively contributing to the psyche of your team.
-So, get them out in the open, and figure out ways to overcome them.
+Left unspoken, these challenges will continue to hamper productivity while also negatively contributing to the team’s morale.
+So, get challenges out in the open, and figure out ways to overcome them.

-What resources would help you all succeed?
+What resources would help you succeed?
 Many employees feel like they could do their job more efficiently if they had better access to technology and other efficiency-boosting resources.
 Figure out what your team wants.
-If it is reasonable and within the budget, think about how you can acquire it for them.
+If it’s reasonable and within the budget, think about how you can acquire it for them.

 What's something we can improve in the company?
-People might be holding back negative feelings about the company and its culture, priorities, or strategy.
+People might hold back negative feelings about the company and its culture, priorities, or strategy.
 If they don't voice their opinions, nothing will change, so you need to nudge them to speak their minds.

-Of course, these questions will only produce aboveboard and useful answers if you have created an environment in which team members feel safe about sharing their thoughts.
+Of course, these questions only produce aboveboard and useful answers if you’ve created an environment in which team members feel safe about sharing their thoughts.

-As you move through the meeting, mention where you are in relation to your agenda.
-For instance, when you finish topic one, make it very clear to the attendees that you are now moving onto topic number two.
+As you move through the meeting, provide real-time updates on where you are in your agenda.
+For instance, when you finish topic one, make it very clear to attendees that you’re now moving on to topic number two.
 To close out the first portion, recap what conclusions or decisions your team made.
 This will help everyone internalize what was discussed and also re-ignite their engagement and attention as you move onto the next portion of the meeting.

-After each meeting ask for feedback from your team members.
+After each meeting, ask for feedback from your team members.
 Their answers will help you consistently improve the effectiveness of your team meetings going forward.
-To mine for ways to improve, ask questions like the following:
+To uncover ways to improve, ask questions such as: